-We encountered next to nobody as we rambled along this country lane and my previous concerns about walking on Bermuda roads was dispelled, at least in the St. George area.
+We encountered next to nobody as we rambled along this country lane and my previous concerns about walking on Bermuda roads because of their narrowness was dispelled, at least in the St George area.
 This was an absolutely perfect walk – only an occasional car, everyone we passed smiled or waved, the sea on one side and believe it or not, a dairy farm at one point on the right.
 Not far along we came to this monument made out of salvaged parts from the Sea Venture marking the actual location just offshore were wreck was discovered in 1958.

 It seemed like we had come full circle on Bermuda as we had started our trip on the opposite end of the island viewing other items salvaged from the Sea Venture at the National Museum of Bermuda in the Royal Naval Dockyards and now we were at the site of the wreck.
 It also says a lot about the honesty of Bermudians that you could put items of such historical importance on a public monument on a quiet country lane and not have them vandalized or stolen.

-It didn’t take long to get back to King’s Square, but not before passing by more of St. George’s wonderful old buildings including this one with a bust of Tom Moore in a little park in front.
-I’ll write about Tom Moore when we visit the tavern named after him tomorrow night.
+It didn’t take long to get back to King’s Square, but not before passing by more of St George’s wonderful old buildings including this one with a bust of Tom Moore in a little park in front.
+We’ll be dining in the tavern named after him tomorrow night.

 Well, that’s our tour of St George and we hope you’ll follow in our footsteps soon.